-2014: MLS: Has appeared in 18 matches, 17 of them starts, with three goals and five assists.
+2014: MLS: Has appeared in 20 matches, 19 of them starts, with four goals and seven assists.
 Voted MLS Player of the Week (Week 4) after recording a goal and two assists in 3-2 win at Colorado Rapids.
 Assisted Dom Dwyer's second goal in a 4-0 win over Montreal on April 19.
 Was named to MLS Team of the Week (Week 9) after assisting Claudio Bieler's goal in a 2-0 win over Columbus on May 4.
 Played 28 minutes as a second half substitute against Chicago on July 6, his first game back from the World Cup.
 Was voted to the MLS Fan XI on July 16, earning MLS All-Star honors for the third time in his career.
 Scored a Goal of the Week winner in a 2-1 win at Toronto on July 26.
 Scored a goal in a 1-1 draw against Philadelphia on Aug.
 1, marking the first time he has scored in consecutive MLS matches in his career, and was named to MLS Team of the Week (Week 21).
 Started and played 45 minutes in the MLS All-Star Game on Aug.
 6 as the MLS All-Stars defeated Bayern Munich 2-1 in Portland.
 Assisted C.J.
 Sapong's goal in a 4-1 win over Toronto FC on Aug.
 16. Assisted Dom Dwyer's goal in a 2-1 loss at New York on Sept.
 6. Assisted Dom Dwyer's goal and scored a goal in a 4-0 win over Chivas USA on Sept.
 12. CCL: Played 90 minutes in both 2013-14 CONCACAF Champions League quarterfinal legs vs. Cruz Azul.
 Assisted Benny Feilhaber's goal in the second leg at Cruz Azul on March 19.
 Featured in the 2014-15 group stage, playing 67 minutes in a 1-1 draw against Real Esteli on Aug.
 19 and 83 minutes in a 3-1 win over Deportivo Saprissa on Sept.
 18. Open Cup: Did not feature.